wut-dev/blog/_posts/2024-08-14-vendor-cloud-security.md

 # Questionnaires Don't Help

 Some enterprising security teams have attempted to get ahead of these problems by... throwing a bunch of questions in a spreadsheet and then asking vendors to fill them out.
-But here's a dirty (well-known at this point?) industry secret: the people responding to those spreadsheets are often 1) not the vendor's security team 2) not even a technical team and 3) incentivized to move the deal along as quickly as possible by clicking whatever the most positive response is.
+But here's a dirty (well-known at this point?) industry secret: the people responding to those spreadsheets are often 1) not the vendor's security team, 2) not even a technical team, and 3) incentivized to move the deal along as quickly as possible by clicking whatever the most positive response is.
 "How do you properly safeguard service secrets?"
 "Sure, sure, yeah we do that using industry best practices..."

 Also, while some companies certainly try, listing every possible cloud security concern and misconfiguration in a spreadsheet is a colossal waste of time.
 There are 200+ services in AWS alone, each with their own integration options.
 That one misconfiguration hidden in tab 6, cell BZ3031 won't matter.
 Much has been written about the plague of security vendor questionnaires; I won't waste time beating a dead horse here.